 - 1 bunch kale or swiss chard chopped

 - 2 teaspoon olive oil

-- Place the tempeh in a shallow dish.
-Mix together 1/2 cup of the broth, 1 tablespoon of soy sauce, onion powder, garlic powder and oregano, and pour it over the tempeh.
+Place the tempeh in a shallow dish.
+Mix together 1/2 cup of the broth, 1 tablespoon of tamari, 1/2 teaspoon of onion powder, teaspoon of garlic powder, teaspoon of sea salt, and oregano, and pour it over the tempeh.
 Let marinade for 2 hours or overnight.

-- In a large pot, cook the noodles according to the package.
+In a large pot, cook the noodles according to the package.
 About three minutes before the noodles are done, add the greens to the pot.
-Drain and put noodles in a large bowl.
+Drain the noodles and set aside until ready to use.